Primary

 Place the band just above your knees and maintain constant outward pressure against it throughout the movement.
 Drive through your heels to bridge while pushing your knees apart.
 The band should stay taut even at the bottom position.

-Also targets: Hamstrings,
+Also targets: Hamstrings, hip abductors

-Want Banded Glute Bridge in your program?
+See where Banded Glute Bridge fits in your weekly plan

 Place a resistance band around your thighs just above your knees.